with Jeremy Westcott –

 In these we experience something in the 1st person, and are involved ourselves in the ‘action’.
 This may involve being in a trance, such as the one Peter had on the rooftop when God showed him a sheet coming down from heaven full of animals; or even being translated.

-Paul writes that he didn’t know whether he was in or out of his body when he went into the heavens.
+Paul wrote that he didn’t know whether he was in or out of his body when he went into the heavens.
 The western mindset has a hard time with statements like that.
 Ezekiel was taken out of his body, and his spirit was transported into Jerusalem so that he could see what was happening there.
 These experiences are for us, too.
 The Holy Spirit can come and take us to different places on the earth, and to different places in heaven, and we may not know whether we were there in body, or in spirit, or both.

 The reason for all this is to enable us to bring heaven to earth.